-The Superintendent is required by State law and Board Policy 8141 to report alleged misconduct by certificated employees of the District that affects the health, safety, or welfare of a student.
-In accordance with Board policy and State law, the Superintendent shall investigate each allegation of such conduct and, if confirmed, shall report such misconduct pursuant to Policy 8141.
+The school is required by State law to report alleged misconduct by certificated employees of the District that affects the health, safety, or welfare of a student.
+In accordance with Board policy and State law, the school shall investigate each allegation of such conductand, if confirmed, shall report such misconduct.